Degree pursuing: PhD in biomedical engineering

 What played into your decision to get a graduate engineering degree?

-As a student who had been trained in the field of Biomedical Engineering since undergraduate study, I have deeply recognized the significance of integrating Engineering principles with Medicine and Biology to facilitate the advance in healthcare.
-Getting a PhD degree in Biomedical Engineering would be incredibly important for me to build on the expertise in the field.
+As a student who had been trained in the field of biomedical engineering since my undergraduate studies, I have deeply recognized the significance of integrating engineering principles with medicine and biology to facilitate the advance in health care.
+Getting a PhD degree in biomedical engineering would be incredibly important for me to build on the expertise in the field.

 Why did you pick WashU?